objhaz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5: script to display the first 10 lines of /etc/hosts Task 6: script that display the third line of iacta file script to craete an exact named file
+Task 8: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.
+Task 9: script that duplicates the last line of the file iacta